PhrSite/SipLibDocumentation/articles/SipTransportManagement.md

 The event handler functions are called asynchronously from a thread context that is managed by the SipTransport class so the event handler functions are responsible for managing synchronization of objects that are shared by different thread contexts.

 ## Handling SIP Requests
 The SipRequestReceived event is fired by the SipTransport class when a new SIP request message is received.
-The following code sample provides an example of how to handle this event.
+The following code snippet provides an example of how to handle this event.

 ~~~
 class CallManager